The Jesse Tree, Part 1: Relating the Old Testament to Children

 Despite how much I loved our old ornaments, I have never reproduced them within my own family.
 I have been looking for a way to tweak the original forms.
 The designs were a bit modern, the salt dough ornaments were too heavy for a little tree, and my son is allergic to the wheat flour.

 It’s close, but I still want to recreate my mom’s ornaments.
-In thinking about why the Jesse Tree (in other interpretations) has never caught on for us, I am finally able to pinpoint my reservations.
+In pondering why the Jesse Tree (in other interpretations) has never caught on for our family, I am finally able to pinpoint my reservations.

 What is the Jesse Tree?